Better Me

 Bacterial vaginosis (BV) is the most common cause of vaginal discharge between the ages of 15 and 44.
 “BV occurs when there is a shift in (or an overgrowth of) the bacteria which contributes to vaginal health.
 In turn, this overgrowth causes a bacterial imbalance that can result in symptoms,” Dr. Nelson said.

-Symptoms of bacterial vaginosis include thin, off-white vaginal discharge that can sometimes be described as having a fishy odor.
+Symptoms of bacterial vaginosis include thin, fishy smelling, off-white vaginal discharge.

 While bacterial vaginosis isn’t considered a sexually transmitted infection, being sexually active or having multiple sexual partners can put you at higher risk for it, as well as smoking and douching.